mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ages["jill"] = 14;

 writeDump (var=ages);
-writeOutput ("Joey is #ages['joey']# years old.");
+writeOutput ("Joey is #ages["joey"]# years old.");
 </cfscript>
 ```

-Here we create a structure named 'ages'.
+Here we create a structure named "ages".
 Structures are made up what are called key-value pairs.The **key** is used as the address and the **value** is the object at that address.
-In the 'ages' structure we have keys including **joey** and **jill** and values including '12' and '14'.
-When creating a structure using '{}' the key and value are linked by the '=' symbol.
-So to create a structure, the structures start with a curly bracket '{', have zero or more entries made up of a *key*, '=', and a *value* separated by commas, then end with a closing curly bracket '}'.
+In the "ages" structure we have keys including **joey** and **jill** and values including "12" and "14".
+When creating a structure using "{}" the key and value are linked by the "=" symbol.
+So to create a structure, the structures start with a curly bracket "{", have zero or more entries made up of a *key*, "=", and a *value* separated by commas, then end with a closing curly bracket "}".

 #### Tag